Diagnosis

 Primary Bone Cancer: Tests to Check the Extent of the Cancer

-If your healthcare provider has found that you have primary bone cancer, more tests will be needed.
-These tests can help your healthcare provider learn more about your type of cancer and its specific location and size.
+If your doctor has found that you have primary bone cancer, more tests will be needed.
+These tests can help your doctor learn more about your type of cancer and its specific location and size.

 Read article